tomhallmain/simple_image_compare/USAGE.md

 Clone this repository and ensure Python 3 and the required packages are installed from requirements.txt.

-Run `python app.py` to start the UI.
+Run `python app.py` to start the Tkinter UI, or `python app_qt.py` to start the PySide6 (Qt) UI.
+Both versions share the same backend and configuration; the Qt version is under active development.

 You can also run comparison from the command line.
 The compare logic lives in the `compare` package.
 From the project root: